Community Builders: An Interview with Ali Jehad

-A: It does have a lot of potential.
+A: It does have a lot of potentials.
 I like the fact that it’s a very straight forward tool.
 One of the main things needed to grow a community is a straight and simple line of communication and most of all, a simple way of establishing new connections.

 P: Interesting information!
 What other advice would you give to someone trying to create a community?